zakaryadev03/aws_vpc/README.md

 ## Key Features
 - Automated deployment of AWS VPC components (subnets, route tables, internet gateways, etc.).
 - State management to ensure consistency and track changes.
-- Support for both Ansible and Terraform, allowing users to choose their preferred tool.
 - Modular and reusable code for easy customization.

 ## Deployment Methods